Sean-Bradley/Design-Patterns-In-Python/command/README.md

 * **Receiver**: The object that will receive and execute the command.
 * **Invoker**: The object that sends the command to the receiver.
 E.g., A button.
-* **Command Object**: Itself, an object, which implements an execute, or action method, and contains all required information to execute it.
+* **Command Object**: Itself, an object, that implements an execute, or action method, and contains all required information to execute it.
-* **Client**: The application or component which is aware of the Receiver, Invoker and Commands.
+* **Client**: The application or component that is aware of the Receiver, Invoker and Commands.

 ## Command Pattern UML Diagram